AI Doesn't Thrive in Ambiguity

 AI Is Safer in Systems You Own

-A subtle but important point: AI magnifies risk when you don’t own the system.
+A subtle but important point: AI magnifies risk when you don't own the system.
+In WordPress:- AI-generated changes often interact with plugins you don't control

 - Upgrades can silently invalidate assumptions